awhitedev/quarm-bid-tracker/README.md

 - This application only tracks bidding activity in guild chat.

-- Starting a bid happens when a loot officer puts a message in guild chat in the following format: `START BID <ITEM_LINK>` Where <ITEM_LINK> is a link to the item you are bidding.
+- Starting a bid happens when a loot officer puts a message in guild chat in the following format: `START BIDS <ITEM_LINK>` Where <ITEM_LINK> is a link to the item you are bidding.

 - The application will not work well with links from PQDI.
 You must use links from in game items to start, close, or place bids.